BigBitDev/BigBitDev/README.md

 - 🧠 I’m currently learning more about web dev

-- 👯 I’m looking to collaborate on any kinds of proyects
+- 👯 I’m looking to collaborate on any kinds of proyects with js

 - 📝 I regularly write articles on [https://dev.to/bigbitdev](https://dev.to/bigbitdev)